LostBeard/SpawnDev.WebFS/README.md

 that can be accessed normally by any apps on the user's computer.
 Web sites can request permission to provide a file system via a domain labeled folder on the root of the new drive.

+# Used by
+- Demo provider - (WIP)
+- WebSites that use this will be listed here with brief explanations and links.

 # Use cases
 - A website that allows protected access to a remote encrypted file system.
 - Team collaboration on shared projects.